 Once cast aside, the passions vanish. – Hui-neng

-If you consider something that is right to be right, then there is something that is wrong.
-If you consider the wrong to be right, then there is nothing that is wrong. – The Ta-ch’eng Ju-tao An-hsin fa
+If you view something that is right as right, then there is something that is wrong.
+If you view something that is wrong as right, then there is nothing that is wrong. – The Ta-ch’eng Ju-tao An-hsin fa

 Without a breath of censure or criticism, he surveyed the world with eyes long familiar with the Primal Purity.
 His body, mind, speech, and actions were effortlessly harmonized with his soul’s simplicity. – Yogananda

 God gives to all things alike and as they proceed from God they are alike. . . .
 A flea, to the extent that it is in God, ranks above the highest angel in his own right.
 Thus in God all things are the same and are God himself. – Meister Eckhart (Walshe, Vol. II, Sermon Fifty Seven)

 One day Banzan was walking through a market.
 He overheard a customer say to the butcher, “Give me the best piece of meat you have.”

 “Everything in my shop is the best,” replied the butcher.
 “You cannot find any piece of meat that is not the best.”
 (Zen koan)

 Be a passerby. – Yeshua (Gospel of Thomas)